spawaskar-cora/cora-docs/docs/contributing/requesting-a-change.md

 > __Why we need this__: Understanding the use cases and benefits of an idea is
 > crucial in evaluating its potential impact and usefulness for the project and
 > its users.
 This information helps us to understand the expected value of the
 > idea and how it aligns with the goals of the project.

+### Solutions

+Explain how your suggested solution would work from an author's and user's perspective – what's the expected impact, and why does it not only benefit you, but other users?
+How many of them?
+Furthermore, would it potentially break existing functionality?

+> __Why we need this__: Understanding the suggested solution and benefits of an idea
+> is crucial in evaluating its potential impact and usefulness for the project and
+> its users.
+This information helps us to understand the expected value of the
+> idea and how it aligns with the goals of the project.

+### Alernatives

+Please provide a clear and concise alternative that you have considered.
+Explain alternatives that you may have thought of from an author's and user's perspective.

+> __Why we need this__: Understanding the considered alternative solution and benefits of an idea
+> is crucial in evaluating its potential impact and usefulness for the project and
+> its users.
+This information helps us to understand the expected value of the
+> idea and how it aligns with the goals of the project.